 Mathematical modelling is key to bridging the gap between mathematics and solving real-world problems.
 Whether used to simulate the spread of an infectious disease or predict the trajectory of a falling satellite, mathematical modelling permeates disciplines across academia and industry.
-This course provides an overview of essential mathematical modelling techniques and their application to real-world problems, providing an introduction to the study of Applied Mathematics.
-As well as surveying general techniques, the subject will focus on a number of illustrative case studies covering topics across the spheres of the natural world and human endeavour, from environmental issues, to biology, ecology, medicine, engineering, business and commerce.
+This course provides an overview of essential mathematical modelling techniques and their application to real-world problems, providing an introduction to the entire modelling process: model construction, analysis and research.
+Surveying general techniques, the course will also focus on a number of illustrative case studies covering topics across the spheres of the natural world and human endeavour, from environmental issues, to biology, ecology, medicine, nanotechnology, forensic sciences, engineering, business and commerce.

 On successful completion of the course students will be able to:

-1. Appreciate how the application of mathematics can improve our understanding of the natural world and the world of human endeavour;
+1. Outline how mathematics can improve our understanding of the natural world and the world of human endeavour.

-2. Have developed strategies and techniques for applying mathematics to solve real-world problems;
+2. Apply mathematical strategies and techniques to solve real-world problems.

-4. Be able to use appropriate mathematical and scientific terminology to justify their reasoning; and
+4. Use mathematical and scientific terminology to justify reasoning.

-5. Be able to develop and use computer software for mathematical modelling.
+5. Develop and use computer software for mathematical modelling.

-The course has assumed knowledge of 2unit Mathematics in the HSC band 5 or higher.
-Students with a result of Band 4 or less in 2unit Mathematics in the HSC should do MATH1002 before attempting MATH1800.
+The course has assumed knowledge of Advanced Mathematics in the HSC Band 5 or higher.
+Students with a result of Band 4 or less in 2unit Mathematics in the HSC should complete MATH1002 and MATH1110 before attempting MATH1800.

 Tutorial / Laboratory Exercises: Laboratory Workshop Exercises